How to Get Back On Your Feet After Losing Your Job

 According to nonprofit research and analytics firm RAND, the impact on workers in leisure and hospitality in particular was much worse than for all other industries.
 Despite job gains totaling 3.6 million over the last four months, employment in food services and drinking establishments has been down by 2.5 million since February.

-Some cities and states were hit much harder than others with pandemic-related job losses.
+Some cities and states were hit much harder than others with recession-related job losses.
 For example, New York City’s unemployment rate for July 2020 was 19.8%, compared to 3.9% in July 2019.
 The biggest year-on-year drop was, again, in leisure and hospitality, with 428,000 jobs lost.

 So, what can you do if you’re one of those people who is in a challenging industry, and need to get back on your feet and back to work?
 You may want to consider reworking your skills and transitioning to a sector that’s hiring, and there are resources available to help you do that.